jesse753/phase-3-sinatra-react-project/README.md

 - Use the [Network Tab in the Dev Tools][network tab] in the frontend to debug your requests.

+  The code is a Ruby web application built using the Sinatra framework.
+It serves as a simple bookstore API that provides CRUD operations for books and categories.

+The code has several parts:

+    The first section requires the necessary gems, sets the database URL, and loads the models.

+    The ApplicationController class defines the routes for the API.
+It sets the default content type to JSON, enables sessions for storing flash messages, serves static files from the React app, and handles 404 errors.

+    The routes for books are defined in the ApplicationController class.
+They include:

+    GET /books - gets all books
+    POST /books - adds a new book
+    GET /books/:id - gets a book by ID
+    PUT /books/:id - updates a book by ID
+    DELETE /books/:id - deletes a book by ID

+    The Book and Category classes are ActiveRecord models that define the schema for the books and categories tables.

+    The config/database.yml file defines the database configuration for different environments (development, test, and production).

+    The Rakefile includes tasks for running tests and starting the server.

+    The spec_helper.rb file includes configuration for RSpec, including database setup and teardown.

+    The config.ru file is a Rackup file that runs the application.

+    The last section of code includes middleware for handling CORS requests, parsing JSON from the request body into the params hash, and running the application.

 ## Resources

 - [create-react-app][]